Rigging Instructions

 When a camber (usually the bottom one) slips off to the side and is wedged between the mast and the sleeve, performance suffers considerably.
 You should always fix this before resuming sailing.

 Quick Solution: More downhaul.
-Usually, larger sails, rigged for maximum power, may have the camber slide out due to insufficient downhaul.
-Once you increase the downhaul tension slightly, then pop the camber back in.
+Usually, larger sails, rigged for maximum draft, may have the camber slide out due to insufficient downhaul.
+Once you increase the downhaul, the camber will stay in place.

 Long-Term Solutions: Slip the Stubby camber off the batten, and insert the camber spacer on the batten and reinsert the camber.
 Spare camber spacers come in the sailbag along with a batten tensioner tool.